jasonford1/Air-Quality-Sensor/README.md

 Frontend improvements
  - Custom date ranges for graphs
+ - Timeperiod selection by graph instead of globally
+ - Graphs resize on window resize events
  - Graphs show value on hover at mouse location
  - Graphs show progress indicator while data is being fetched

 Backend improvements
- - Implement data compression strategy such that load times for 30 days and All Time data requests are smaller.
-Current data resolution is every 30 seconds making data payload excessively large for long time period requests.
-Primary strategy idea for load time reduction is to reduce data resolution by finding time block averages (eg. a single data point is 5 minutes or 30 minutes of averaged 30 second data)
+ - Implement data compression strategies for better load times:
+  - Reduce data resolution by finding time block averages (eg. a single data point is 5 minutes or 30 minutes of averaged 30 second data)
+  - Select graph timeperiods individually such that graphs can request their own data sets independently

  ### Omnissions from this repository
  The code deployed to Particle Argon is a variation of the code found at https://github.com/particle-iot/air-quality-kit.
 The modifications made were primarily in changing the brightness of onboard LEDs and screen such that they dimmed or turned off, especially at night.